sap-tutorials/sap-build-process-automation/tutorials/spa-create-forms/spa-create-forms.md

 ### Create and configure form for notifications

 After the user approves or rejects the request, the next step is to create notifications.
 These notifications will inform the requester whether their sales order is approved or rejected, and will be sent either via an email or through the form.
 They will appear in the inbox of the requester as a task.

 1. To add a confirmation to the process, select **+** next to the Approve action.
 Choose Forms and **New Form**.

     <!-- border -->![Notifications](021.png)

 2. In the **Create Form** dialog box, do the following:
-    - In the Name field enter **Order Confirmation Form**
+    - In the Name field, enter **Order Confirmation Form**
-    - In the Description field enter **Notification form to inform whether the sales order is approved by the supplier**
+    - In the Description field, enter **Notification form to inform whether the sales order is approved by the supplier**
     - Choose **Create**.

     <!-- border -->![Notifications](022.png)

-3. **Open Editor** of the form.
+3. Choose **Open Editor** of the form.

     <!-- border -->![Notifications](023.png)